Dates Available

 What you need

-Students are required to bring a suitable small chair or stool with them and their own top fabric.
-If you are unsure or have a question regarding your project please contact the tutor; Sam.Edkins@morleycollege.ac.uk.
+Students are required to bring a suitable chair with them and their own top fabric.
 It is advised that students bring with them a camera, notebook, A4 folder and pen to keep an accurate and useful work book.
 Sturdy shoes should be worn in the workshop, open toes and flimsy soles are not advisable.
-There will be a charge for specialist materials used from the studio.
+There will be a charge for specialist materials used in the studio.
 Delivering your Project.
-Students are strongly advised to bring chairs/stools with them on the first evening.
-Alternatively they can be delivered to the Nancy Seear building (A yellow and brown modern building) at King Edward Walk, SE1 7HT.
-Delivery by appointment only in special circumstances.
-Contact 0207 450 1843 to arrange.
-The studio is on the top floor.
+Ideally students should bring chairs with them on the first evening.
+Alternatively they can be delivered to the Nancy Seear building (A yellow and brown modern building) at King Edward Walk, SE1 7HT by appointment only.
+Call 0207 450 1843 to arrange.
+The room is on the top floor.
 The lift goes to the first floor, your project would need to be carried the rest of the way.
-Projects can be left at the far righthand side of the room.
-Security should be on Reception and able to point you in the right direction.
-Chairs should be clearly labelled with your name, phone number and class.
+Projects can be left at the far right hand side of the room.
+Security should be on reception and able to point you in the right direction.
+Chairs should be clearly labelled with your Name, Number and Class.
 Please note Morley College is in zone 1, inside the congestion zone.
 There is no car parking onsite and there is a limited amount of pay and display parking on King Edward Walk outside the building.

 What you can do next

 The course provides a good knowledge base from which to tackle a range of upholstery projects.
-There are many other courses in the Textiles section that complement and enhance traditional upholstery.
-Some are interiors related and others focus more on cloth.
+There are many other courses in the Textiles section that complement and enhance traditional upholstery..
+Follow @textilesatmorley on instagram for inspiartion